 Did you know that when exposed to the sun, your skin will generate melanin which affects its color and protects it from the sun?
 When you’re at home and your skin is gradually exposed to the seasonal changes, its melanin production is able to keep up.
 However, when you go on vacation and travel halfway across the world, the intensity of the sun’s rays will be different and your skin will be in for a shock (or burn).

 The first thing you do when you land is not to immediately start suntanning at peak hours.
 Rather, you should limit your exposure to an hour or less at first.
 Give your skin some time to generate enough melanin for a nice tan without accruing sun damage.
 Of course, this varies from person to person, as some individuals are already naturally tan.
 Just remember even limited exposure can be harmful to your skin, so cover up or wear sunscreen!
+We recommend using the reef-friendly products recommended in this review.

 When to Snorkel During the Year